sound-data/DEER-Prototypes-EnergyPlus/commercial measures/SWHC012-05 Occupancy Sensor/README.md

 each system in the model and then filter relevant systems and aggregate the capacity of matching systems.

-To reproduce the computations, users should enter these command line statements:
+### To reproduce the computations, a user should enter these command line statements:

+1. Change directory into the first vintage subfolder and run the data extraction script:

 ```
 cd "C:/DEER-Prototypes-EnergyPlus/commercial measures/SWHC012-05 Occupancy Sensor/SWHC012-05 Occupancy Sensor_Ex"
-result2.py -s -t -q ../query_SWHC012_normalizing.txt
+python result2.py -s -t -q ../query_SWHC012_normalizing.txt
 ```

-At this point, the user should have a new SQLite file `simdata.sqlite` saved by the script with tables sim_metadata and sim_tabular.
-Continue with commands:
+At this point, the user should have a new SQLite file `simdata.sqlite` saved by the script with tables sim_metadata and sim_tabular, which contains cooling capacity figures for each building instance and system.

+2. Continue with the command to reformat sizing data:

 ```
 cat ../extract_sizing_data_sqlite.sql | sqlite3 simdata.sqlite -csv -header > results-sizing-detail.csv
 ```

 At this point, the user should have a new file `results-sizing-detail.csv` with similar information in plain text / CSV format.
+If sqlite3 is not installed, download a portable executable or execute the query statement using a database preview application.

-Repeat above steps for each vintage subfolder (Ex, New).
-Then, continue with commands:
+3. Repeat above steps for each vintage subfolder (Ex, New).

+4. Then, continue with commands:

 ```
 cd "C:/DEER-Prototypes-EnergyPlus/commercial measures/SWHC012-05 Occupancy Sensor"
 python result_filtered.py
 ```

+The result_filtered script cross-references the result_sizing_detail.csv and coil_list.xlsx in order to filter relevant zones or systems.
 At this point, the user should have a new files "sizing_agg_filtered.csv" in each vintage subfolder.

-Combine the sizing_agg_filtered files into one CSV file and archive the result among energy model outputs.
+5. Combine the sizing_agg_filtered files into one CSV file and archive the result among energy model outputs.

 The combined sizing_agg_filtered.csv contains the normalizing unit lookup table, which can be used for example by pasting into an energy savings calculation workbook.

-Notes
+### Developer Notes
 1. The classroom system names were manually identified by inspection of prototype root files and tabulated in the file `coil_list.xlsx` (sheet "Main coils").
 2. Cooling capacity was obtained in bulk using the tabular report fields listed